ryanpcmcquen/the_great_deduper/README.md

 }
 ```

-If no cleaning of the data is required, simple pass `null` as the 'regex' value.
+If no cleaning of the data is required, simply pass `null` as the 'regex' value.